KyeongsupChoi/MIA/Research_Papers/AnalysisReport.md

 - Timely and accurate interpretation of chest radiographs obtained to evaluate endotracheal tube (ETT) position is important for facilitating prompt adjustment if needed.

-- The purpose of thi study was to evaluate the performance of a (DL)-based artificial intelligence (AI) system for detecting ETT presence and position on chest radiographs.
+- The purpose of this study was to evaluate the performance of a (DL)-based artificial intelligence (AI) system for detecting ETT presence and position on chest radiographs.

 - This retrospective study included 539 chest radiographs obtained immediately after ETT insertion from January 1 to March 31, 2020, in 505 patients (293 men, 212 women; mean age, 63 years) from institution A (sample A); 637 chest radiographs obtained from January 1 to January 3, 2020, in 302 patients (157 men, 145 women; mean age, 66 years) in the ICU (with or without an ETT) from institution A (sample B);
 and 546 chest radiographs obtained from January 1 to January 20, 2020, in 83 patients